 To see where mortgage rates are going, we rely on information collected by Bankrate, which is owned by the same parent company as NextAdvisor.
 The daily rates survey focuses on home loans where the borrower has a FICO score of 740 or more, 20% equity or more, and lives in the home.

 The average rates listed below and based on the Bankrate mortgage rate survey:

 Mortgage Rate Frequently Asked Questions (FAQ):

-Is Now a Good Time to Lock in My Mortgage Rate?
+When Should I Lock in My Mortgage Rate?

 Mortgage rates move up and down on a daily basis, and it’s impossible to time the market.
 So locking in your interest rate right now is a good idea because overall, rates are historically favorable.